JJ810/cognito-oauth/README.md

 1. Copy `.env.example` to `.env` and udpate ALL variables values
 2. Run `npm install`
 3. Start the example with `npm start`

-If you have any questions you can reach out via [twitter/oieduardorabelo](https://twitter.com/oieduardorabelo).